 Within 72 hours, our Emergency team was on the ground coordinating aid deliveries and assessing damage to begin our comprehensive response to save lives, restore health care, and build a more resilient health system for survivors.
-Our response of $21 million in medical and humanitarian aid to partners working in the hardest hit areas included:
+Our response of $21 million in medical and humanitarian aid to partners working in the hardest hit areas focused on two areas:

 Road to Recovery

-- Rebuild health facilities: Reconstruction has been completed on 87 facilities in three regions, restoring access to health services for close to 2 million patients.
-We are working with the Philippines Department of Health and local partners to rebuild health facilities to withstand future disasters.
-In that regard, we have supplied 16 health facilities with generators so that they can continue to provide services when power is lost during a disaster.
+Rebuild health facilities: Reconstruction has been completed on 87 facilities in three regions, restoring access to health services for close to 2 million patients.
+We have worked with the Philippines Department of Health and local partners to rebuild health facilities to withstand future disasters.
+To this end, we supplied 16 health facilities with generators so that they can continue to provide services when power is lost during a disaster.